lucianoratamero/ramalho.org/blog/content/posts/peg-series/index.md

 > Guido van Rossum posted this series originally
 > [on Medium.com](https://medium.com/@gvanrossum_83706/peg-parsing-series-de5d41b2ed60).
 > Thanks to the Creative Commons license he chose,
-> I can post the series here, and also on [Github](https://github.com/ramalho/ramalho.org), using Markdown format to make it easier for anyone to share, so Guido's words can survive long after Medium.com is gone.
+> I can post the series here, and also on [Github](https://github.com/ramalho/ramalho.org),
+> using Markdown format to make it easier for anyone to share,
+> so that people can learn from Guido long after Medium.com is gone.
-— *LR*
+> — *LR*